HIGHLIGHTSIstanbul - Old City & New City | Gallipoli | Ephesus | Bodrum | Pamukkale Thermal Pools | Antalya | Cappadocia

 Arrival into Istanbul, the only city in the world spanning two continents.
 After clearing Passport and Customs Controls, you will be met and transferred to your hotel.

 Arrive in Istanbul and transfer to the hotel for a day at leisure.

+In the afternoon visit Topkapi Palance built in 1468.
 Explore the spectacular palace (Harem section exclusive), seat of the Ottoman sultans for 400 years.
 Built on one of the seven hills of Istanbul, this huge complex commands superb views of the Sea of Marmara, the Bosphorus and the Golden Horn.
 The palace is filled with treasures of the Sultans including the extravagant Treasury with its magnificent jewels and porcelains.
-At the conclusion of the trip optional visit to a handicraft center where an underground Byzantine Cistern in the studio is situated.
-Overnight Istanbul (Old City).
-B
+Thereafter proceed to Grand Covered Bazaar, which is the biggest “souk” in the world with nearly 4000 shops of antiques, jewellery, gold, carpets, ceramics and leather wear.
+Overnight Istanbul.
+(B)

 Drive to visit Gallipoli, historically famous as the site of many battles – particularly involving the Allied Forces including Australians and New Zealanders during World War I. Visit Anzac Cove where the Allied Forces landed on 25 April 1915.
 Anzac Cove is marked by a Turkish monument with Ataturk’s poignant words uttered in 1934 for the Anzac troops:

 “Those heroes that shed their blood and lost their lives…..you are now lying in the soil of a friendly country.
 Therefore rest in peace.
 There is no difference between the Johnnies and the Mehmets to us where they lie side by side here in this country of ours…..
 You, the mothers, who sent their sons from far away countries, wipe away your tears; your sons are now lying in our bosom and are in peace.
 After having lost their lives on this land, they have become our sons as well.